brisa-build/brisa/packages/docs/building-your-application/routing/linking-and-navigating.md

 - `/about` → `/es/sobre-nosotros` → `src/pages/about.js`

+> [!IMPORTANT]
+>
+> For pathname translations, we recommend using server components to avoid the need for client-side translations, however, if you need to use client-side translations, you can use the [`pages.config.transferToClient`](/building-your-application/routing/internationalization#activate-page-pathname-translation-in-web-components) configuration property to transfer the needed page pathnames translations to the client.

 ### Navigate to another locale

 It is always possible to force a specific route in case you want to change the locale to another one: